Before you can use the Pursuit workspace:

 On the edit screen you will see you have two tabs at the top where you can navigate from the edit Standard fields form to edit Smart Fields form.

 On the Standard Field tab use the text boxes or icons to interact with the input fields.
-Grayed out fields such as Title, Type, and Owner email (1) are non-editable.
-Title is unique and cannot be edited at later time.
+Grayed out fields such as Type and Owner email circled with blue are non-editable.
+Title (1) can be edited at the later time, but keep in mind only title needs to be unique.
 Type indicates to which Pursuit Type the Pursuit belongs.
 Owner email is automatically updated by the system if the owner of the Pursuit gets changed.

 In the description field (2) you can type to add a description.
 If the text box is too small you can expand the size in the bottom right corner.